2. GENERAL RULES FOR ALL COMPETITIONS

 d.
 Mixed Football:

-i.
-Mixed football shall be permitted up to and including Under-16, in accordance with the decision of The Football Association.
+Mixed football shall be permitted, in accordance with the rules of The Football Association.
 This provision shall not preclude the Association from organising separate competitions for boys and girls.

 e.
 Format of matches:

 i.
 Matches shall be played in such formats as determined by The Football Association and the number of players and pitch dimensions shall at all times be consistent with The FA’s regulations on the matter.
-For instance, no Primary Schools shall be permitted to play 11v11 football.
-The Laws of Association Football shall apply in all competitions, including any revisions as made from time to time by The Football Association.
+For instance, no Primary Schools or Under-11 Representative Teams shall be permitted to play 11v11 football.
+The Laws of Association Football shall apply in all competitions, including any revisions as made from time to time by IFAB or The Football Association.

 ii.
 The dimensions of pitches shall be consistent with The Football Association’s regulations for Youth Football.
 Guidance as to the minimum and maximum size of pitches can be found in “The FA Guide to Pitch and Goalpost Dimensions”.

 iii.
-A Size 5 ball shall be used in the Don Palmer, Star, S E Tye, Brigg, 1st & 2nd XI, Ambler, Moncaster, Blaxland and Janet Palmer competitions.
+A Size 5 ball shall be used in competitions for age groups from Under-15 upwards.
 A Size 4 ball shall be used in all other competitions, unless otherwise directed by The Football Association.

 vi.
 In matches played in other formats, the provision for substitutes shall be in accordance with the decisions of The Football Association, in so far as the number of substitutes may be reduced.
 Repeat substitutions shall be permitted in all competitions.